dotnet/samples/windowsforms/README.md

 dotnet run
 ```

-### Enable WinForms designers
+### Enable Windows Forms designers

-The WinForms designer for .NET Core 3 in Visual Studio is in preview and must be enabled.
+The Windows Forms designer for .NET Core 3 in Visual Studio is in preview and must be enabled.
 To enable the designergo to **Tools** > **Options** > **Environment** > **Preview Features** and select the **Use the preview Windows Forms designer for .NET Core apps** option.

 ## Porting existing applications

 >We recommend running the [APIPort tool](https://github.com/Microsoft/dotnet-apiport-ui/releases) first to determine if there are any APIs your application depends on that are missing with .NET Core.

 There is no tooling available to help with project migration.
-In order to migrate your WinForms application, you will create a new project and manually port all of the elements defined in your original project.
+In order to migrate your Windows Forms application, you will create a new project and manually port all of the elements defined in your original project.
 You will notice the new project is based on the simplified project format, and not everything is migrated.

 ### Migrate the head project